alensunny007/Movieflix/README.md

-A simple movie app which people can view movie and search movies accordingly created with react-vite and appwrite
+A simple movie app which people can view movie and search movies accordingly created with react-vite and appwrite and with the help of tmdb api

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.